michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 When working with static energy prices, you typically update records only when contracts change.
 However, spot pricing requires frequent updates, as new price records must be entered continuously.
 The method you use to feed prices into your database depends on your data source and available tools.
 Options include custom Home Assistant (HA) integrations, Node-RED automations, external scripts, or even manual SQL queries for infrequently changing prices.
 The essential requirement is that prices are inserted into the `electricity_prices` table before energy data is aggregated into CAGGs.

-If HA is your data source, the simplest solution is to publish a sensor that provides the current price via LTSS to the database.
+If HA is your data source, the simplest solution would be to publish a sensor that provides the current price via LTSS to the database.
 However, this method has a significant drawback: any HA outage can result in missing price data, leading to zero calculated costs for those periods.
-This is generally unacceptable for accurate cost tracking.
+This is generally unacceptable for cost tracking.

 A more robust approach is to store prices in advance, especially since spot prices are often available ahead of time.
-The best solution will depend on your price provider’s API and your data processing workflow.
+The exact solution will depend on your price provider’s API and your data processing workflow.
 While there is no universal method, the following example illustrates a practical approach.

-Suppose you have a `sensor.tomorrow_spot_electricity_prices` entity in HA, which provides the next day's prices as a JSON array in its attributes:
+Suppose you have an entity in HA, which provides the next day's prices as a JSON array in its attributes:

 ```json
 "data": [